charles-wish-banner-gokr

 1) Title & Date: The Denial of Winter, Dasa Dhumavati & The Deposing of Alisha Owen.
 (2009)

-Description: The Mahavidya featured here is named Dhumavati and these particular events of social pressure revolve around the story of Alisha Owen.
-Ms. Owen is a Nebraska woman who courageously came forward with credible tales of being abused and molested in her youth.
+Description: The Mahavidya featured here is named Dhumavati, and these particular events of social pressure revolve around the story of Alisha Owen.
+Ms. Owen is a Nebraska woman who courageously came forward with credible tales of being abused and sexual exploited during her youth.
 However, since her accusations included prominent members of Nebraskan society, it was seriously suggested by the authorities that she recant and keep her mouth shut.
-She didn’t, and received a hefty prison sentence for perjury.
+She didn’t, and received a hefty prison sentence for perjury for sticking to her version of what transpired.

 2) Title & Date: The Nuisance of Spring, Dasa Tara & The Marketing of Don Vliet.
 (2009)

-Description: The Mahavidya featured here is named Tara and theses particular events of social pressure revolve around the musician Captain Beefheart; a colorful performer who fervently rose up to swim against the current of an industry that suppresses creativity and evolution by valuing investment-return and culture control over artistic expression.
+Description: The Mahavidya featured here is named Tara, and these particular events of social pressure revolve around the musician Captain Beefheart, a colorful performer who fervently rose up to swim against the current of an industry that suppresses creativity and evolution by valuing investment-return and cultural control over artistic expression.

 3) Title & Date: The Destruction of Summer, Dasa Kali & The Eviction of Aurora Vargas.
 (2009)